JSpiner/SafeExecutor/README.md

 }
 ```

-But there are still problems.
+But there are still some problems.
-1. If first `setText` fails, the rest is not executed.
+1. If first `setText` fails, rests are not executed.
-2. You can use `try-catch` on every line.
-But it is uncomfortable.
+2. You can use `try-catch` on every line, but it's uncomfortable.

 After you know SafeExecutor,
 ```java